sabeelmansuri/Nanopore-Genome-Assembly/Nanopore_Tutorial.md

 Prokka is a gene annotation program.
 Install it by visiting [this link](https://github.com/tseemann/prokka), and running the installation commands appropriate for your device.

-### Data
+## Dataset
 Download the nanopore dataset located [here](TODO).
-For context, this is an isolate from a sample taken from a local saline lake at [South Bay Salt Works](https://en.wikipedia.org/wiki/South_Bay_Salt_Works) near San Diego, California.
+This is an isolate from a sample taken from a local saline lake at [South Bay Salt Works](https://en.wikipedia.org/wiki/South_Bay_Salt_Works) near San Diego, California.

 The download will provide a tarball.
 Extract it:

 ```
 tar -xvf nanopore.tar.gz
 ```